oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-customize-ocw24.md

     ![Add dbrestore steps](./images/phoenix-dbrestore-bothsteps-new.png)

     **mushop-phoenix** DRPG will go into updating state, and after a few seconds, it will return to the active state.
 Refresh the DRPG page if required.
-You should be able to see that the *Restore Database Wallet* Plan group is created successfully with both steps. **Restore Database Wallet** plan group will be added after **Update Destination Load Balancers' Backend Sets** plan group.
+You should be able to see that the *Restore Database Wallet* Plan group is created successfully with both steps. **Restore Database Wallet** plan group will be added after **Load Balancers - Update Destination Backend Sets** plan group.

     ![added dbrestore plangroup](./images/phoenix-dbrestore-addedpg-new.png)